lokalebasen/lokalebasen.github.io/provider_api/locations.md

 }
 {% endhighlight %}

-The response body consists of a link the resource itself and a list of subscribers.
-Each subscriber has a link to its own resource and an external key.
-To get more details about a subscriber, a GET request must be send to the URL of the given subscriber.
+The response body consists of a link the resource itself and a list of subscriptions.
+Each subscription has a link to its subscribing contact resource and an external key.
+To get more details about a subscription, a GET request must be send to the URL of the given subscription.

 ####Status codes